-Ben has experience appearing on behalf of Interested Parties at Coronial Inquests.
-He is sensitive to the strain that these proceedings can place on both the family of the deceased and other witnesses throughout the proceedings.
+Ben has experience appearing on behalf of families and NHS Trusts at coronial inquests, especially where mental health treatment and mental capacity are in issue.
+He is sensitive to the strain that these proceedings can place on both the family of the deceased and other expert witnesses throughout the proceedings.

 BPTC Scholarship: The William Shakespeare Memorial Award, Gray’s Inn

 Winner of the Brick Court Team Moot, University of Cambridge (2015)